pac4j/jee-pac4j/README.md

 "http://localhost:8080/callback" is the url of the callback endpoint (see below).
 It may not be defined for REST support only.

-If your application is configured via dependency injection, no factory is required to build the configuration.
-Only the `Clients` object will be defined.
+If your application is configured via dependency injection, no factory is required to build the configuration, you can directly inject the `Config` via the appropriate setter.

+See all available [`Client`s and `Authenticator`s](https://github.com/pac4j/pac4j/wiki/Clients) and all available [`Authorizer`s](https://github.com/pac4j/pac4j/wiki/Authorizers).

 ### Define the callback endpoint (only for stateful / indirect authentication mechanisms)